 In the digital age, you need to have a wide range of skills to be successful as a journalist.
 With all the multimedia platforms available today, journalism has become a multifaceted multimedia profession.
 Try learning how to-

 - Do photography – In addition to reporting facts, a journalist is also required to click pictures if the camera-person isn’t around or won’t reach the site on time.
-Therefore, click as many professional-looking shots you can (not selfies!) so that you can boast about your photography skills to future employers.
+Therefore, click as many professional-looking shots you can (not selfies!).
+This way, you can boast about your photography skills to future employers.

-- Build or edit a website – If you want to make a career in online journalism, you might be required to upload your articles, along with multimedia, on the backend.
-If you are well-versed with how to edit a website, you’ll find more takers for your job application.
+- Build or edit a website – If you want to make a career in online journalism, you might be required to upload your articles, along with multimedia, on the back-end.
+Learn how to edit a website.
+It will open more doors for you.

 - Use Excel, PowerPoint, and other Microsoft Office software – A reporter is required to make a rough draft of his articles before he submits them to the editor.
 For that, you’ll need to know how to use Microsoft Word.
-Also, you never know when you might have to use other tools belonging to the Microsoft Office, so it’s better to hone your skills in them.
+Also, you never know when you might have to use other tools belonging to the Microsoft Office.
+It’s better to hone your skills in them.

 - Implement basic SEO (Search Engine Optimization) – This is again true if you want to make a career in online journalism.
-If you want your articles to be found by crawlers on the web, you need to use the correct search words.
+Use the correct search words so your articles get found by crawlers on the web.
 Read up on SEO to enhance your knowledge on the same.

-Pursuing one or more of the following activities will improve your chances of landing a job in the field of journalism.
+Pursuing the following activities will improve your chances of landing a job in the field of journalism.
 Focus on building your portfolio and the great hunt for employment will become easier than you think!

 Since you’re here, take a look at What is Journalism – All You Ever Wanted to Know!